niw/clang_plugins/examples/README.md

 Examples
 ========

-This directory contains each standalone tool, plugin works while compiling, and analyzer checker.
+This directory contains each standalone tool, plugin works while Xcode is compiling source codes, and analyzer checker works alongside Xcode user interface.

 ## CMake variables

+Each plugin or analyzer checker works with Apple’s Xcode without custom toolchain and configured to be used with system’s default Xcode toolchain.
+However, if you want to use these with a specific version of Xcode, for example, the beta version of Xcode, set these variables.

 * `CLANG_PLUGINS_EXAMPLES_XCODE_TOOLCHAIN`